-For many of us, Ramanagaram is a regular pitstop on our way to more glamorous destinations like Mysore or, even, Coorg.
-However, if you have just a day in hand and want to get out of the city, Ramanagaram, whose claim to fame really was Sholay, makes for an excellent choice.
-Over the years, the small town and the rocky hills that surround it have begun to see a steady stream of visitors looking for a fun day out.
+For many Bangaloreans, Ramanagaram is a regular pitstop on our way to more glamorous destinations like Mysore or, even, Coorg.
+However, if you have just a day in hand and want to get out of the city, Ramanagaram has a lot of things to do.
+The small town, whose claim to fame was really Sholay, and the rocky hills that surround it have a steady stream of visitors looking for a fun day out.
 You too can join the brigade and sign up for adventure, a serene picnic, or explore Gabbar Singh’s former lair.
+Be vary of COVID-19 even though restrictions have been eased.
+Most places will not be open for more than 6pm.
+We advise you to plan your trip accordingly.

 Reach The Summit

 For the adventurer, Ramanagaram is ideal.
 For a few years now, trekkers and rock climbers, especially, swing by to explore the hills that surround this town.
 The terrain here ranges from easy to tricky, so, you can sign up for an experience here whether you are a pro or a novice.
-There’s also the option of signing up with the outfits like Thrillophilia that regularly conduct outings here.
 With adventure outfits, you can also try your hand at rappelling or night-time hikes.
 Among the many hillocks that surround Ramanagaram, the Ramadevarabetta is popular with adventure enthusiasts.
 Once you reach the top, you can even explore a cluster of temples dedicated to Lord Rama, Sita and Hanuman.

 Birds Of A Feather